 - Adult Spiritual Development Classes are distinct, shorter term gatherings exploring a specific topic with a scripted lesson plan.
 We list our own offerings and curate others that meet our congregational vision, including online learning opportunities.

-- Contemporary Issues Forum (also known as Coffee, Conversation, and Controversy meets on Sunday morning to explore issues of the day.
+- Contemporary Issues Forum (also known as Coffee, Conversation, and Controversy) meets on select Sunday mornings via Zoom to explore issues of the day.
 No fee.